cloudfoundry-incubator/kubecf/doc/rfd/rfd/0008/README.md

 # RFD 0008 Public Roadmap

+## Motivation

-In the KubeCF repository, there's a new project named *Roadmap* where we track the features that we are working, which phase they are and when they may come available.
+The *Roadmap* project can be used used to track the features that the team decided to engage to, which phase they are and when they may come available.

-This way, we can give the community a glimpse to our main features, the problem that they solve and how they will solve it.
+The goal is to provide to the community a glimpse to our main features, the problem that they're solving and how the team is planning to solve.

-Questions and/or comments on any of the features can be added directly to the feature GitHub issue itself.

 ## Guideline

+## Submit the features

+New features aren't added directly to the *Roadmap* project but instead added as an issue into the *KubeCF* default project with the label *Type: Enhancement*.

+Note: when opening a new issue do not forget please use the right template.

 ## Phases